Updated: Mar 17

 PRICE - Protection, Rest, Ice, Compression, Elevation

-Initially, a short period of rest is recommended for shoulder pain.
+If the onset of pain is due to an impact or trauma to the rotator cuff muscles, an initial short period of rest is recommended.
 This should last two to three days.
 During this period, you can apply ice to the shoulder to help control inflammation and provide symptomatic relief.
-Ice can be applied for 15 to 20 minutes every 2 waking hours.
+Ice can be applied for 10 to 15 minutes every 2 waking hours.

 You can also start gentle pendulum exercises during this time as in the illustration to the

 right.
-By keeping the shoulder mobile, you can avoid a frozen shoulder (adhesive capsulitis).
+By keeping the shoulder mobile, you can avoid a frozen shoulder (adhesive capsulitis), which is discussed further here.

 After a few days of rest, shoulder exercises can be started to help improve the range of motion of the joint and improve the strength of the rotator cuff muscles